berkeleybop/berkeleybop.github.io/best_practice.md

    - Always author schemas in linkml
       - derive alternate representations (e.g. json-schema)
    - JSON-schema for JSON-centric projects (never author, always derive from LinkML)
-   - ShEx for ontology-centric (try and derive from LinkML)
+   - ShEx or SHACL for ontology-centric (try and derive from LinkML)
-   - kwalify is deprecated for us
+   - Don't use kwalify any more
    - Always have a LinkML schema even when using:
       - python dicts
       - open-ended JSON/YAML